Arizona Public Radio | Your Source for NPR News

 If that changes, the city manager would follow new guidelines requiring immigration authorities to get explicit permission before using city property as an operational base, staging area or processing center.

-Those guidelines, put in place earlier this month, say the city manager will determine whether the use of city property aligns with city goals and doesn't disrupt city operations or threaten public safety.
+Those procedures, implemented earlier this month, state that the city manager will determine whether the use of city property aligns with city goals and doesn't disrupt operations or threaten public safety.

-Local authorities say they have asked for more details about any plans.
+Local authorities say they have asked the federal agency more details about any plans.

 Both the sheriff’s office and Flagstaff police emphasize that deputies and officers do not enforce federal immigration law and will continue to clearly identify themselves while on duty.